Winter Wedding Bouquet Ideas

 Photo: Iris Mannings

-This wedding bouquet style is very unconventional yet still bespoke and, of course, one of the best wedding flower trends.
-It usually looks like you're carrying a ball of fire with glamorous, shimmering sparkles, as well as rhinestone brooches.
-It will feel as if you are a bride at a wedding in Panem.
+This wedding bouquet style is very unconventional yet still bespoke, making it one of the best trends for winter weddings.
+It often looks like you're carrying a ball of fire, adorned with glamorous, shimmering sparkles and shimmering accents like rhinestone brooches.
+This vibrant arrangement will evoke the feeling of being a bride at a wedding in Panem, even on a cold winter day.

 18. Red Spray Rose and Evergreen